eternaldensity/Sandcastle-Builder/README.md

 - Panther Salve now shows progress towards LCB (oops)
 - Rosetta now always displays how many NPBs for the next FA upgrade
 - Stats show number of castles sacrificed via Molpy Down or Rift
+- Automation Optimisation improved to allow Construction from Blackprints from occurring alongside other work

 ## 2.9
 - Production Control for Tool Factory